reactjs/react.dev/content/docs/reference-react.md

 If you don't use ES6 classes, you may use the `create-react-class` module instead.
 See [Using React without ES6](/docs/react-without-es6.html) for more information.

-React components can also be defined as functions which can be wrapped by further functionality.
+React components can also be defined as functions which can be wrapped:

 - [`React.memo`](#reactmemo)